apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 I don't implement it either.
 ZOTitan does not yet even have the option to do it "the right way."

 With first-order methods already working way better, and now that LLM RL works, you don't really "need" to do ZO.
-I think it's really promising, but it's hard to convince people do to something else.
-Especially when there are well-trodden paths that work well with FO, with so much low hanging fruit.
+If you have an objective, you can optimize it with RL.
+I think ZO is really promising, but it's hard to convince people to move away from paradigms that work, are proven, and which tooling exists for.
+Especially when there is so much low hanging fruit everywhere.

 The solution, I think, is to bring autoresearch into the mix.
 Or at least a very good compiler.
-Writing these kernels needs to be automated somehow.
+Hilariously, tinygrad can express ZO kernels just fine.
+But, writing these kernels needs to be automated somehow.
 This is not a research path for humans.

-It's a very well defined and fairly simple task to delegate.
+Producing ZO kernels is a very well defined and fairly simple task to delegate.
 The architecture search space and its dynamics are obvious, it's obvious what experiments to run (this post is full of them), and not we don't actually need that much compute to tackle these problems.
 The most obvious scaling bottlenecks at this point are that writing and setting up harnesses takes time, and a human has to interpret the results.

 I look forward to the near future where we can basically just try everything with ZO that's already been tried with first order.
 It's not hard to discover new things to autoresearch.
 I've already been working on this in [this post](Research_Roadmap.html), you can just download Arxiv to your computer.
 It's like 10 GB once you strip bibliographies and convert to markdown.
+Sometime soonish I want to start generating ideas and automatically testing them.

 <!--
 <br>